 When you combine the right workouts, mileage, strength exercises, recovery, and “extras” the benefits are obvious:

-- Faster workout times, increased speed, and better race results
+Faster workout times, increased speed, and better race results

-- Fewer overuse injuries and the confidence to run more
+Fewer overuse injuries and the confidence to run more

 About Jason Fitzgerald

-I founded Strength Running in early 2010 because of my passion for helping runners achieve their goals.
-After finishing the 2008 New York Marathon in 2:44, I developed a severe ITB injury.
-I was sidelined for six months, but that injury transformed my thoughts on running healthy and injury prevention.
+I started Strength Running in 2010 because I knew I could help runners avoid the mistakes that nearly sidelined my own running.
+After finishing the 2008 New York City Marathon in 2:44, I developed a severe ITB injury.
+I was sidelined for six months, wondering if I would ever be able to run pain-free again.